-While some might view Slash’s defeat as a copout, I was relieved that he didn’t bite the bullet.
+While some might view Slash’s defeat as a copout, I was relieved that he didn’t bite the dust.
 Many fans were genuinely concerned that Waltz might eliminate the fan-favorite villain after reintroducing him to the world, myself included.
 To Waltz’s credit, he made the lingering threat of Slash’s potential demise feel like a genuine possibility and not a surefire false alarm.
 For the past several issues, the concept of killing has been hanging like a dark cloud over the TMNT’s heads; ominously foreshadowing a grim event in their immediate future.
 SOMEONE was going to die at their hands and Slash was pretty much the only contestant for that inevitability.
 Furthering the realistic chance of his death was the fact that he, well, knew where the Turtles’ secret lair was, and a villain can’t just walk away after learning something so vital.

 We end up getting the best of both worlds, so to speak, with the end of this arc.
 Slash survives his apparent demise, but the Turtles are left believing they did him in and have to suffer the guilt for their actions.
 While some might feel the development rings a tad hollow, as no one actually died, I’m fine with the way things went down so long as it means Slash is still out there as future foe for the Turtles.
 We just got the guy back; I don’t think we’re ready to say goodbye again quite so soon.